Kalaripayattu school | Mother of all martial arts

 School of Kalaripayattu

-The rich and ancient art of kalaripayattu is a way of life, balancing mind, body and soul.
+Our Kalaripayattu school offers a unique insight into the rich and ancient art of Kalaripayattu: a way of life, balancing mind, body and soul.
 Set in the cool green mountains of Wayanad, Kerala, Kadathanadan Kalari Sangam is a traditional school with a long lineage teaching this unique form of Indian martial arts.

 ABOUT OUR KALARIPAYATTU SCHOOL